The LASSO risk for gaussian matrices: Numerical illustrations

 \section{Numerical illustrations}

-Theorem \ref{thm:Risk} assumes that the entries of matrix $A$ are iid gaussians.
-We expect however the mean square error prediction to be robust and hold for much larger family of matrices.
+Theorem \ref{thm:Risk} assumes that the entries of matrix $A$ have iid gaussian distribution.
+We expect however the mean squared error prediction to be robust and hold for much larger family of matrices.
 Rigorous evidence in this direction is presented in \cite{KM-2010} where the normalized cost $\cost(\hx)/N$ is shown to have a limit as $N\to\infty$ which is universal with respect to random matrices $A$ with iid entries.
 (More precisely, it is universal provided $\E\{A_{ij}\}=0$, $\E\{A_{ij}^2\}=1/n$ and $\E\{A_{ij}^6\}\le C/n^{3}$ for some uniform constant $C$.)

 Further, our result is asymptotic, while and one might wonder how accurate it is for instances of moderate dimensions.